5tarlight/c-tetris/README.md

-# Console Tetris in C
+# Tetris for the Console

-This is a simple Tetris game implemented in C for the console.
+This is a simple **cross-platform** Tetris game implemented in C for the console.
 The game features basic Tetris mechanics, including block rotation, movement, and line clearing.
 It runs directly in the terminal without requiring any additional graphical libraries.

 ## Controls